cronosun/thread_scoped_ref/README.md

 > A Rust library providing the old standard library's `scoped_thread_local!` macro as a library implementation on crates.io.

+... and another library that seems to do the same (and a bit more, like mutable references) [https://crates.io/crates/scoped-tls-hkt](https://crates.io/crates/scoped-tls-hkt) - it seems that we both worked on this at almost the same time (the author of `scoped-tls-hkt` released it last week; 2020-04-18).
+You should definitely check that out too.

 Example use case:

 ```
+.
           +----- (set) ---------> &Data <------- (access/read) ----------+
           |                                                              |
 +---------+------------+    +--------------------------------------------|-------------+